openharmony/docs/en/device-dev/subsystems/subsys-ai-aiframework-devguide.md

 retCode = ProcessDecode(dataInfo, arg1, arg2, arg3) // The number of parameters can be flexible.
 ```

-Note:
+> **NOTE**
+>

-- The sequence of parameters must be the same during encoding and decoding.
+> - The sequence of parameters must be the same during encoding and decoding.

-- After encoding, the memory used by **dataInfo** needs to be manually released by the caller.
+> - After encoding, the memory used by **dataInfo** needs to be manually released by the caller.

-- The memory is managed and released separately on the server and the client.
+> - The memory is managed and released separately on the server and the client.

-- If a pointer contains the shared memory, no extra processing is required.
+> - If a pointer contains the shared memory, no extra processing is required.

-- If other types of pointers are used, you need to dereference them before using **ProcessEncode** or **ProcessDecode**.
+> - If other types of pointers are used, you need to dereference them before using **ProcessEncode** or **ProcessDecode**.

-- The codec module has not been adapted to the **class** data type and therefore it is not recommended.
+> - The codec module has not been adapted to the **class** data type and therefore it is not recommended.

 #### Rule: Release the memory used by the encoded or decoded parameters in the SDK.
 Otherwise, a memory leakage occurs.